South Berwick, Maine

 South Berwick is a town in York County, Maine, United States.
 The population was 7,467 at the 2020 census.
-South Berwick is home to Berwick Academy, a private, co-educational university-preparatory day school founded in 1791.
+South Berwick is home to Berwick Academy, a private, co-educational university-preparatory day school founded in 1791, along with the two public elementary schools, and one high school.

 The town was set off from Berwick in 1814, followed by North Berwick in 1831.
 It is part of the Portland-South Portland-Biddeford metropolitan area.
 The primary village in the town is the South Berwick census-designated place.

 History

 The area was called Newichawannock by the Abenaki people, meaning "river with many falls," a reference to the Salmon Falls River.
 It was first settled by Europeans about 1631 as a part of Kittery known as Kittery North Parish.
 Near the confluence with the Great Works River, Ambrose Gibbons built the Great House at Newichawannock, a palisaded trading post, to exchange goods with the Indians.

 In 1634, William Chadbourne, James Wall, and John Goddard arrived from England aboard the ship Pied Cow to build a sawmill and gristmill at Assabumbadoc Falls.
 The first houses built in South Berwick were built by Chadbourne and Wall.
 Chadbourne's house was in the northwesterly angle of Brattle Street and Dow Highway (Rt.
 236).
 Richard Leader, an engineer, rebuilt the sawmill in 1651 to handle up to 20 saws.
 The factory became known as the "Great mill workes," from which the Great Works River derives its name.
 It was run by 25 Scottish prisoners of war captured by Oliver Cromwell's forces at the 1650 Battle of Dunbar and transported aboard the Unity to North America.
 They were sold as indentured servants whose labor would earn them freedom.
 The community was dubbed the Parish of Unity after the ship.